Alexandre Desplat/Various artists

-MUSIC REVIEW: The Curious Case of Benjamin Button Soundtrack
+Music from the Motion Picture: The Curious Case of Benjamin Button

 The soundtrack album for the major Hollywood production, The Curious Case of Benjamin Button, is a representative example of big-studio sentimentality in musical form.
 The first disc is an hour of Alexandre Desplat’s score, nominated for a Golden Globe, hits all the notes expected from film music in late-year, award-baiting star vehicles (of which “Benjamin Button” certainly is one).
 It’s not particularly challenging or interesting, but effectively evokes the emotions it seeks to convey and thus serves its utilitarian purpose, if not necessarily an “artistic” one.